Christopher J. Armstrong

 Christopher Armstrong is a Washington, D.C., attorney and a member of Holland & Knight's Public Policy & Regulation Group.
-Mr. Armstrong's practice focuses on providing legal and lobbying services regarding government investigations and tax policy.
+His practice focuses on representing a broad range of companies, nonprofit entities and individuals through congressional investigations and oversight hearings involving significant legal, regulatory and political risk.
+Mr. Armstrong also provides counsel and lobbying services regarding tax and healthcare matters.

-Mr. Armstrong has more than a decade of experience working in government.
-He most recently served as general counsel and chief oversight counsel to the U.S. Senate Committee on Finance under Chairman Orrin Hatch (R-Utah).
+Mr. Armstrong has significant experience working in government, including nearly a dozen years on the staff of the Senate Committee on Finance and House Committee on Ways and Means.
+He most recently served as general counsel and chief oversight counsel to the Committee on Finance under Chairman Orrin Hatch (R-Utah).
 In this role, Mr. Armstrong led the committee's oversight and investigations activities and advised the chairman and committee members regarding Senate rules and procedure.
-Mr. Armstrong also previously served as investigative counsel for the committee under then-Ranking Member Chuck Grassley (R-Iowa), who earlier this year was named chairman of the Senate Finance Committee for the 116th Congress.
-In this role, Mr. Armstrong served as lead counsel on several high-profile investigations within the pharmaceutical and medical device industries.
+Mr. Armstrong also previously served as investigative counsel for the committee under then-Ranking Member Chuck Grassley (R-Iowa), who is now the Ranking Member of the Senate Budget Committee.
+In this role, Mr. Armstrong served as lead counsel on several high-profile investigations within the tax-exempt, pharmaceutical and medical device sectors.
 In the House of Representatives, Mr. Armstrong conducted congressional investigations for Chairman Dave Camp (R-Michigan) on the Committee on Ways and Means.
-This work included issuance of the committee's first subpoena in more than two decades and leading investigations across the committee's jurisdiction, including sensitive tax-related investigations, oversight of government contractors, and inquiries related to compliance with the Stark Law and Anti-Kickback Statute.
+This work included leading investigations across the committee's jurisdiction, including sensitive tax-related investigations, oversight of government contractors and inquiries related to government whistleblowers.

-While serving on the Senate Finance Committee, Mr. Armstrong also advised the chairman and nominees as lead counsel during the confirmation process for nominees to the U.S. Department of Treasury, IRS, U.S. Department of Health and Human Services (HHS) and the U.S. Trade Representative (USTR).
+While serving on the Senate Finance Committee, Mr. Armstrong advised the chairman and nominees as lead counsel during the confirmation process for nominees to the Treasury Department, IRS, U.S. Department of Health and Human Services (HHS) and the U.S. Trade Representative (USTR).

 Early in his career, Mr. Armstrong was an attorney for the U.S. Office of Special Counsel (OSC), where he investigated allegations of Whistleblower Protection Act and Hatch Act violations.
 In addition, he devised prosecution strategy and produced legal opinions for OSC prosecutors and various Inspectors General.